 Knowing what type of tomato you have will also help you prune and manage the plant and fruit.

-If you have an existing tomato plant, and don’t know what type it is, here are some ways to tell:
+On the other hand, if you have an existing tomato plant, and don’t know what type it is, here are some ways to tell:

 - If your tomato plant has long branches with sparse leaves, it is likely indeterminate.
 Determinate tomatoes are more compact and bushy, with flowers at the terminal end of the branch, that stop the growth cycle